This post has been updated. It was originally published on December 21, 2016.

-Every year, we gleefully give ourselves permission to sit around gorging our belts off over the Christmas break.
+Every year, we gleefully give ourselves permission to sit around gorging our belts off over the holiday break without a single workout.
 Sadly, this is not the best way to ring in the New Year.
-Yes, it’s only a week.
-But.
+Yes, it’s only a week, but …

 A lot of buzz-killing science indicates that the pounds we put on over the holidays seldom come entirely back off.
 While that extra weight is usually no more than a pound or so, it adds up over time.
 One study published in the New England Journal of Medicine even suggested that the cumulative effect of holiday weight gain is one of the principle causes of mid-life obesity.

 Look, we all deserve to let off some steam as we hide from the cold, cocooned in the love of our families and friends (and bourbon-y egg nog).
 And it’s not realistic to sequester yourself from the festivities just so that sugary temptations never enter your field of view.

 The compromise is exercise.
 Evidence shows that engaging in a relatively intense workout before heading to a meal, rather than spiking the appetite and awakening an even more ravenous version of yourself, can moderate your hunger levels and promote healthier food choices.
 The reasons are complicated—appetite is driven by the brain, stomach, fat cells, genes, glands, habits, and history, among other things—but the short answer is that exercise appears to regulate hormones that let the body know how much fuel it actually needs.
 This could prevent people from continuing to eat merely for the sake of eating.